Sharing is caring!

 The East Village is a great place to start.
 Not only are there several shops such as Allspice for the culinary person, antiques, a place to pamper yourself at Salon Spa W, Raygun for some fun t-shirts, but there are also great places to eat while you shop.
 There is also Jett and Monkey’s Dog Shoppe for your furry critter on your list.
 Take a look at the complete list of shops, places to eat, and events that may be going on this holiday season.

 BONUS!
-Mark your calendars for the Holiday Promenade that kicks-off Friday, November 18 and continues every Friday through December 16.
+Mark your calendars for the Holiday Promenade that kicks off Friday, November 22, and continues every Friday through December 13.

 HISTORIC VALLEY JUNCTION

 BONUS!
-Mark your calendars for Jingle in the Junction that kicks-off Thursday, November 17 and continues every Thursday through December 15.
+Mark your calendars for Jingle in the Junction which kicks off Thursday, November 2, and continues every Thursday through December 19 (except Thanksgiving).
 Shop under the glow of over 125,000 holiday lights.

 INDIANOLA DOWNTOWN